ljungmark/eggup-node/README.md

 # Contribute

-I welcome any contribution that you can think off.
-Just fork the code, make your changes and then pull request back again.
+To contribute to this project; fork the code, make your changes and then create a pull request detailing the changes and their pros.
 To keep the project clean, please strive to forfill the following:

 ## General